 Tennis elbow symptoms appear gradually.
 In most situations, the pain is minor at first and gradually intensifies over weeks and months.
 Typically, there is no identifiable injury connected with the onset of symptoms.

-Tennis elbow is characterised by the following signs and symptoms:
+Tennis elbow is characterized by the following signs and symptoms:

 Experiencing pain or burning on the outside of your elbow